tim-kos/frey/README.md

 - [x] Implement a bailAfter, use it for DynamoDB scenario
 - [x] Amazon free tier dynamodb Travis tests
 - [x] Runtime can be a command module, which can be prefixed to the runChain.
 Prepare can also be prepended to all.
 Afterwards, scenarios won't need to be ordered
 - [x] `./Freyfile.toml` ?
-This means recipeDir defaults to `.`, and .git check should traverse upwards 'indefinitely'
+This means projectdir defaults to `.`, and .git check should traverse upwards 'indefinitely'
 - [x] Move validation to Validate class
 - [x] Port Prepare SSH Keys
 - [x] Port refresh